 Discover if this is a suitable investor for your startup.
 If they are we'll make a warm introduction for free.
 Otherwise, we'll connect you with matching investors.

-cultivate(MD) is a venture capital fund established in 2017, dedicated to the medical device sector.
-Based in the United States, the firm focuses on early-stage investments in companies that tackle critical challenges in healthcare.
-The organization aims to support innovative technologies that enhance healthcare outcomes and drive down costs within the healthcare system.
+cultivate(MD) is a venture capital fund established in 2017, focusing on the medical device sector.
+Based in the United States, the firm targets early-stage investments in companies that address critical challenges in healthcare.
+The organization aims to enhance healthcare outcomes and reduce costs through innovative technologies.

 cultivate(MD) has a focused portfolio that includes four notable companies: